MoranaApps/jacoco-report/DEVELOPER.md

 ## Run Unit Test

-Unit tests are written using Pytest framework.
+Unit tests are written using the Pytest framework.
 To run all the tests, use the following command:

 ```shell
 pytest tests/